Telling Stories with Data

 Part I—Foundations—begins with 1 Telling stories with data which provides an overview of what I am trying to achieve with this book and why you should read it.
 2 Drinking from a fire hose goes through three worked examples.
 The intention of these is that you can experience the full workflow recommended in this book without worrying too much about the specifics of what is happening.
 That workflow is: plan, simulate, acquire, model, and communicate.
 It is normal to not initially follow everything in this chapter, but you should go through it, typing out and executing the code yourself.
 If you only have time to read one chapter of this book, then I recommend that one.
 3 Reproducible workflows introduces some key tools for reproducibility used in the workflow that I advocate.
 These are aspects like Quarto, R Projects, Git and GitHub, and using R in practice.

 Part IV—Preparation—covers how to respectfully transform the original, unedited data into something that can be explored and shared.
-9 Clean and prepare begins by detailing some principles to follow when approaching the task of cleaning and preparing data, and then goes through specific steps to take and checks to implement.
+9 Clean, prepare, and test begins by detailing some principles to follow when approaching the task of cleaning and preparing data, and then goes through specific steps to take and checks to implement.
 10 Store and share focuses on methods of storing and retrieving those datasets, including the use of R data packages and parquet.
 It then continues onto considerations and steps to take when wanting to disseminate datasets as broadly as possible, while at the same time respecting those whose data they are based on.

 Part V—Modeling—begins with exploratory data analysis in 11 Exploratory data analysis.
 This is the critical process of coming to understand a dataset, but not something that typically finds itself into the final product.
 The process is an end in itself.
 In 12 Linear models the use of linear models to explore data is introduced.
 And 13 Generalized linear models considers generalized linear models, including logistic, Poisson, and negative binomial regression.
 It also introduces multilevel modeling.